Table of contents

 Best fit

-• Small agencies managing leads for local business clients
+• You manage leads for local business clients

 Not ideal for

-• Beginners who only need a simple lead capture form
+• You only need a simple lead capture form

-• Teams that only want a basic sales pipeline CRM
+• You only need a basic visual sales pipeline

 The tradeoff is complexity.
-The platform can be powerful, but beginners may need time to understand workflows, pipelines, calendars, sub-accounts, and client setup.
+GoHighLevel can be powerful, but beginners may need time to understand workflows, pipelines, calendars, sub-accounts, settings, and usage-based costs.
+It is strongest when you are serious about building repeatable systems, not when you only need one simple feature.

 Pricing and value